I won the tie breaker – why am I still tied on the match results page?

 Maybe.
 There’s a 7-day grace period.
 If you purchased a membership within 7 days of shooting the match, your points will count.
 If you did not purchase a membership within 7 days or less of shooting the match, your points will not count.
 The match & points will be associated with your account, but will not be included in tabulating your rank in the standings.

-How are my two scores calculated in the standings?
+How are my three scores calculated in the standings?

-A shooters season points is a sum of their two best scores.
+A shooters season points is a sum of their three best scores.

-In order to be qualified to shoot in the Series finale a shooter must shoot at least two matches.
+In order to be qualified to shoot in the Series finale and compete for a USA Finale invite, the competitor must shoot at least three matches not including the UK finale.

 Is my membership valid for an entire year from the date that I purchase it?